 Students that join the ExPath PhD program will follow a well-delineated path towards their PhD degree.
 During the first two years, students will complete course work, three laboratory rotations (in year 1), choose a thesis advisor/lab and pass a qualifying exam.
 There is a teaching requirement of 2 semesters (but students do not teach in their first year).
 Students will select a thesis committee and write a thesis prospectus by the end of the 3rd year.
 After approval of the thesis prospectus, a student will be admitted to candidacy for the PhD degree and carry out the thesis research over the next 2-3 years.
 The average time required to complete all requirements for the Ph.D. degree is 5-6 years.

 The class curriculum is somewhat flexible and takes 3-4 semesters to complete.
 In the first year, students tailor their curriculum with the help of the MMPP Directors of Graduate Students (DGSs), who may require a student to take specific courses to correct any deficiencies from their undergraduate training.
 Students can choose among classes in biochemistry, genetics, immunology, cell biology, bioinformatics and pathology.
-The ExPath program requires that each student pass at least five graduate-level semester courses, and must attain a grade of Honors (“H”) in at least two of these.
-Two of the five courses must be the core Pathology courses: Molecular Mechanisms of Disease (Pathology 690b) and Cellular and Molecular Biology of Cancer (Pathology 650b).
-In year 1 (as members of the MMPP track) all students must also take the year-long graduate seminar courses in Molecular Medicine, Pharmacology and Pathology, engage in three laboratory research rotations (see below), and attend an "Ethics in Science" course.
+The ExPath program requires that each student pass at least six graduate-level semester courses, and must attain a grade of Honors (“H”) in at least two of these.
+Three of the five courses must be the core Pathology courses: Molecular Mechanisms of Disease (Pathology 690b) and Cellular and Molecular Biology of Cancer (Pathology 650b).
+In year 1 (as members of the MMPP track) all students must also take the year-long graduate seminar courses (Pathology 680a/b) in Molecular Medicine, Pharmacology and Pathology, engage in three laboratory research rotations (see below), Developing and Writing a Scientific Research Paper (Pathology 640a), and attend an "Ethics in Science" course.

 Students will conduct three research rotations during the first year.
 Each rotation typically lasts between 8 and 12 weeks, during which time the student is expected to actively participate on a daily basis in a research project under the direction of a faculty member.